 Current and Magnetic Induction Thickness Testing

 Quality Technicians at each facility uses Eddy Deltascope FMP30 hand-held Gauges to perform non-destructive coating thickness measurements according to the magnetic induction and/or eddy current methods.
-In addition, the Phascope PMP10 hand-held devices are used for measuring small objects such as screws, nuts, and bolts.
-Even rough surfaces can be measured precisely with these instruments.
+This device is used for measuring different objects, from small objects such as screws, nuts, and bolts to much larger objects.
+Even rough surfaces can be measured precisely with this instrument.

 Our Quality Department consists of (at a minimum):